 Prison time for New Orleans ex-cops in post-Katrina killings

-The five former New Orleans officers sentenced on Wednesday were among a dozen officers who responded to a radio call that police were being shot at near the Danziger Bridge in eastern New Orleans just days after Hurricane Katrina.
+The five who were sentenced on Wednesday were among a dozen officers who responded to a radio call that police were taking fire near the Danziger Bridge in eastern New Orleans just days after Hurricane Katrina slammed into the city.

 The officers packed into a rental truck and sped to the site.
 Witnesses testified that when the officers arrived, they jumped out of the truck and repeatedly fired assault rifles, shotguns and handguns at civilians walking on the bridge.

-James Brissette, 17, and Ronald Madison, 40, were killed in the shooting spree.
+James Bresette, 17, and Ronald Madison, 40, were killed in the incident.

 In reports filed by the officers or on their behalf, they claimed they shot only after being threatened or fired on and that they had seen weapons in the victims' hands.